VIS4ROB-lab/mesh_based_mapping/README.md

 If you use the example code, please acknologe our paper, OKVIS papers and the Fade2d library.

+### License
+The original [OKVIS](https://github.com/ethz-asl/okvis) is BSD, but we use two libraries that are not.
+Fade2D is a commercial software that can be used for research proposes for free.
+Please check their website http://www.geom.at/ .
+The new rasterization code is inpired by the [Scratchapixel.com's Tutorial](http://www.scratchapixel.com/lessons/3d-basic-rendering/rasterization-practical-implementation) and they request GPLv3 license.
+We will be working to remove this dependence in the future, but, in summary, this code only can be used for research and under GPLv3 license.

 #### Dependences
 This code was tested on the Ubuntu 14.04 and using ROS Indigo.
 Our code should work on the same environment that OKVIS works, but we have a extra dependency that is the Fade2D.
 We added the Fade2D binaries on the example code.
 If you wanna run in another distribution you have to change the Fade2D library on the CMakelist.